zheksoon/snapdrag/README.md

 ## Key Features

-- **Extendable:** Provides a simple core API that can be extended to support any drag-and-drop use case.
+- 🛠️ **Extendable:** Provides a simple core API that can be extended to support any drag-and-drop use case.

-- **High Performance:**: Can handle thousands of drag sources and drop targets with minimal performance impact.
+- 🚀 **High Performance:** Can handle thousands of drag sources and drop targets with minimal performance impact.

-- **Rich Event System:** Provides a rich set of events for fine control over drag-and-drop interactions.
+- 📡 **Rich Event System:** Provides a rich set of events for fine control over drag-and-drop interactions.

-- **Plugins:** Supports plugins to extend the core functionality.
+- 🔌 **Plugins:** Supports [plugins](#plugins) to extend the core functionality, with the default [auto scroll plugin](#auto-scroll-plugin) out of the box.

-- **Optional React Bindings:** Provides optional React bindings for easy integration with React apps.
+- ⚛️ **Optional React Bindings:** Provides optional [React bindings](#react-bindings) for easy integration with React apps.

-- **Lightweight:** Weighs less than 5KB gzipped without minification.
+- 🪶 **Lightweight:** Weighs less than 5KB gzipped without minification.

 ## Installation